LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 Data citation best practice, as discussed in Thing 3, enables citation metrics for data to be tracked and analysed.
 Data citations are available from the Clarivate Data Citation Index which is a commercial product.

 Altmetrics is an alternative measure to help understand the influence of your work.
-It refers to metrics such as number of views, number of downloads, number of mentions in policy documents, social media, and social bookmarking platforms associated with any research research outputs that have a DOI or other persistent identifiers.
+It refers to metrics such as number of views, number of downloads, number of mentions in policy documents, social media, and social bookmarking platforms associated with any research outputs that have a DOI or other persistent identifiers.
 Because of their immediacy, altmetrics can be an early indicator of the impact or reach of a dataset; long before formal citation metrics can be assessed.

 1. Start by looking at the altmetrics for this [phylogenomics article](http://www.sciencemag.org/articleusage?gca=sci;346/6210/763) published in Science.
 Note the usage statistics, including number and pattern of downloads, for this article since it was published in November 2014.
 2. Now click on the “donut” or the link to ‘See More Details’ to see the wealth of information available.